Construction Contracts Act

 You can either—

-- pay the amount claimed in the payment claim (in full) on or before the due date for payment; or
+- pay the amount claimed in our payment claim (invoice) in full on or before the due date for payment; or

-- if you dispute the payment claim, send us a written payment schedule that complies with section 21 of the Act (a payment schedule) stating the amount you are prepared to pay instead (which could be nothing).
+- dispute our payment claim, by sending us a written payment schedule that complies with section 21 of the Act, stating the amount you are prepared to pay (which could be nothing).
+You can use the below form to send us all of the required details

 When do I have to act?